linker3000/node-red-contrib-ui-time-scheduler-support-functions/README.md

 ### Who's Disabled

-Returns true/false values to indicate whether timer outputs are disabled - handy because the timer module does not have an indicator for this.
+Returns true/false values to indicate whether timer outputs are disabled - handy because the timer module does not have indicators for this.

 ### Clear All